simonchen/Padavan_admin/README.md

 It's based on [pi-hole AdminLET](https://github.com/pi-hole/AdminLTE)

 ## Installation
-Download / Extract all files at /etc/storage/ (total 10MB more, please confirm that your firmware has enought space) Then execute the command :
+Download / Extract all files at /etc/storage/ (total 10MB more, please confirm that your firmware has enough space) Then execute the command :
 ```
 cd /etc/storage && chmod +x setup.sh && ./setup.sh